redhat-cop/group-sync-operator/README.md

 | `url` | Base URL for the GitHub or GitHub Enterprise host (Must contain a trailing slash) | | No |

-The following is an example of a minimal configuration that can be applied to integrate with a Github provider:
+The following is an example of a minimal configuration that can be applied to integrate with a GitHub provider:

 ```shell
 apiVersion: redhatcop.redhat.io/v1alpha1